 Umbrail Pass is the highest mountain pass in Switzerland and that is why it makes to the list of best mountain passes in Switzerland.

-Umbrail Pass is even on the way to the highest mountain pass and paved road in Europe – it is minutes away to Stelvio Pass.
-Stelvio Pass is not in the list, because it is in Italy.
+Umbrail Pass is even on the way to the highest mountain pass and paved road in Europe – it is minutes away from Stelvio Pass.
+Stelvio Pass is not on the list, because it is in Italy.
+Stelvio pass is at 2757 meters and an only a 10-minute drive from the top of Umbrail Pass.
+Stelvio Pass has a few restaurants and hotels, it is like a small village up there.

 Umbrail Pass stands right on the border of Switzerland and Italy at 2501 meters altitude.